Claromentis co-founder Michael Christian shares his insights in a guest blog.

 Are hackathons worth the money?

 You may think that hackathons require loads of investment, and are therefore out of scope for small to medium sized companies (SMEs).
 Indeed, there aren’t many case studies available that promote the success of hackathons in SMEs.
 Until now.
 We believe that, with the right approach, hackathons are completely attainable for small organisations, and in fact, a necessity to the survival of a company.

 We share how we did it at Claromentis.

 Every year at Claromentis, we run what we call “Innovation Week”.
-Not content with a single day’s hackathon, Innovation Week allows any member of staff (not just technical staff) to work on any project they choose that can contribute to Claromentis products or processes and reflects their passion for learning.
+Not content with a 24 hour hackathon, we give staff (not just technical) an entire week to choose projects to work on that will contribute to Claromentis products or processes, and reflects their passion for learning.
 They are free to team-up with any number of people, from any department, and one person can work on more than one project.

-When is the best time to run hackathons?
+When is the best time to run business hackathons?

 At Claromentis, we choose to run hackathons during early summer.
 We choose this time of year for a few reasons.
 Firstly, it coincides with the first few months of our yearly strategy, so it’s a good time to push through some new ideas.
 An early-summer hackathon also means we have the weather to enjoy the outdoors, extending the possibility of running it in a location outside the confines of the office space.
-It is also just before the main summer break of July – August, in which most people go away on vacation.
+It is also just before the main summer break of July-August, during which most people go away on vacation.